ritugoyal12/Phone-number-update/README.md

 ---Linux command----
-Please refer  update_phone.txt file to run the command in terminal
+Please refer Command1 in update_phone.txt file to run the command in terminal

 The command will change the following formats to 202-456-1414.
 ##########